abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 $ID_C = F(ID_D)$

-This last step is valid only for groups, as cancelling out a morphism is done by applying it's reverse, and monoids don't have reverses.
+This last step is valid only for groups, as cancelling out a morphism is done by applying it's reverse, and monoid morphisms don't have reverses.

 ---